shamim496/zolo-advanced-button/readme.txt

 = What if I update to the Premium version? =
 If you upgrade to the pro plugin version, you will unlock more unique features and customizations.
 Additionally, you will be able to receive personalized support from team BdThemes.

-= Do I need any page builder (such as Elementor/Divi) to use it? = No. With this plugin, you will actually replace all popular page builder plugins.
-On top of that, you can enjoy a similar yet faster and more robust customization experience in the Gutenberg environment.
+= Do I need any page builder like Elementor or Divi to use this plugin? = No, this plugin is built specifically for the Gutenberg editor and eliminates the need for third-party page builders.

 == Screenshots ==